 The new year means New Year’s resolutions.
 For many of us this means focusing on lifestyle changes.
 From eating right and exercising more to spending time with loved ones and focusing on ourselves, many of us have a substantial list.
 As you were making your New Year’s resolutions, however, were you thinking about the health and well-being of your estate plan?

 We find that when we ask our clients, many of them answer “no”.
 While this is not incorrect, we would ask you if your estate plan truly reflects what you need this year.
-The start of 2020 represents the end of the decade.
-For most of us, we need to ask if the estate planning that we completed in the last decade, still reflects what we need for ourselves, our loved ones, our businesses, and the future.
+The start of the new year represents a new beginning.
+For most of us, we need to ask if the estate planning that we completed in the however long ago, still reflects what we need for ourselves, our loved ones, our businesses, and the future.

 There is no one reason why you should, or should not, update or change your Florida estate planning.
 The reasons why can vary and include, but are not limited to, any of these: